DavidDock/bodyweight-home-fitness/README.md

 ## **Imagery** ##

-The images where carefully chosesn to match the breif of the website: simple, not over-whelming yet distinctive.
-The images in the home page and contact response page are subtle in colour but are in keeping of the culture of the audience.
-The exercise images are agian simple but easy to digest.
+The images where carefully chosesn to match the breif of the website, they are not overwhelming yet distinctive.
+The images in the 'home page' and 'contact response page' are subtle in colour but are in keeping with the culture of the audience.
+The exercise example images are agian simple but easy to digest.

 ## **Wireframes**